-> - Scenario/activity based; and
+- Scenario/activity-based; and

 Most training does not fulfill these requirements, which is why most safety training will do little for improving safety performance.
-So don’t make the mistake of automatically assuming that safety training will improve performance in your program when – oftentimes – it unfortunately isn’t true.
+So don’t make the mistake of automatically assuming that safety training will improve performance in your program when – oftentimes – it, unfortunately, isn’t true.

 7 – What Defines Good Safety Training

-Good risk management training does the following:
+Good safety management training does the following:

 - Cultivates knowledge about safety events;